JackCampbell/watchX_Blocks/README.md

 watchX Blocks is a visual coding editor for watchX.
 It is based on Google's [Blockly][24] and Carlos Pereira Atencio's [Ardublockly][33].
 This project has been forked directly from Ardublockly and developed further on by the argeX team.

 watchX is a smartwatch that users build and code.
 It comes unassembled out of the box.
 Users assemble the watchX first and get a basic understanding of, what kind of electronic components makes a smartwatch to work.
-Later on, they code the watch with visual programming blocks. watchX Blocks handles the coding part.
+Later on, they code the watchX with visual programming blocks. watchX Blocks handles the coding part.

 <img src="media/watchXBlocks_UI.png" width="100%"><br/>